Fatty liver

 If the tests show you have fatty liver, you may need some other tests to look further into your health.

-Depending on the results of the tests, your doctor may suggest that you see a specialist (gastroenterologist).
-In severe cases, a specialist may organise a biopsy of your liver to confirm the diagnosis and assess how severe the disease is.
+Depending on the results of the tests, your doctor may suggest that you see a gastroenterologist (specialist doctor).
+In severe cases, a specialist may organise a biopsy of your liver to confirm the diagnosis.
+This will also help them assess how severe the disease is.

-If you have non-alcoholic fatty liver disease, you will probably be advised to:
+If you have metabolic associated fatty liver disease, you will probably be advised to:

 - follow a healthy diet and avoid sugar